CAAPIM/Microgateway/get-started/get-further/operations/platforms/kubernetes.md

 For Postgres storage, edit `db-postgresql.yml`.
 ```
-#
 QUICKSTART_REPOSITORY_DB_HOST: "10.137.227.146"
 ```

-The IP should be machine IP if Postgres container is running locally
+The IP should be your public laptop IP if the Postgres container is running on your laptop.

 ### Install <a name="install"></a>